 Gather testimonials from your stakeholders

 Get your supporters to endorse you and speak about the efforts and impact you’ve made so far.
 Gathering testimonials from your community will help build strong social proof.
-Social proof means that people tend to adopt the behavior of others.
+Social proof means that people tend to adopt the behaviour of others.
 Once your audience sees that others have contributed or volunteered, it will encourage them to take action too.
-It ensures that potential donors trust your organisation enough to donate.
+It ensures that potential donors trust your organization enough to donate.
+Afterall, 72% of consumers say positive testimonials and reviews increase their trust in a business (Big Commerce)

 Now that you know how you can leverage your community to promote your cause, here is how Vloggi can help you source Community videos.
 To help you get started and plan your advocacy video campaign, we have outlined four steps on our blog How to Build a Powerful Advocacy Campaign with Community Video.